insin/nwb/docs/Commands.md

 **React component and web module options:**

+> Passing all available options will automatically skip asking of setup questions.

-- `--n, --native-modules` - enable an ES6 modules build
+- `--es-modules` - explicitly enable or disable (with `--no-es-modules`) an ES6 modules build
 - `--umd=<var>` - enable a UMD build by providing a global variable name to be exported

 **React app/component options:**